tyskdm/rajah/README.md

 ## Installation

-**1. Create and Install Rajah libraly.**
+**1. Import Rajah libraly.**

-1. Create rajah.gs : `sh build.sh` >> ./gs/rajah.gs

-2. Create Rajah lib project : need rajah.gs and two jasmine source file, jasmine.js and ConsoleReporter.js

-3. Import to your GAS project.

-- You can try Raja lib instantly, Project key = < Mn7JlN4wYLKUhi13E3mbpdVJodnbMh4p7 >
+You can try Raja lib instantly:
+- Project key = < Mn7JlN4wYLKUhi13E3mbpdVJodnbMh4p7 >
+- Import that Project key into your project as a library.

 **2. Add small code into your GAS project.**